Truth: Your business will face uncertainty.

 Systems are critical for a successful business, because they allow you to:

 - generate income with way less effort

 - reply faster and more effectively with less stress

 - automate and streamline to get more done in less time

-I have a system for client communication (and you should too), and I’ve chosen to share my E-mail Reply Templates to help give you a shortcut and you can find there HERE!
+I have systems for client communication (and you should too), and I share my E-mail Reply Templates to help give florists a shortcut and you can find them HERE!